\"Carry Risks\": About 90% of Cable Cars at Russian Ski Resorts May Fail Due to Foreign Software

 Svetlana Danilina, Deputy Chairman of the Board of the Association of Ski Resorts, Territories and Services

-Islam Ashkhotov, Director of the Information Technology Department of Kavkaz.RF, also confirmed that the lack of updates to foreign cable car control systems poses risks.
+Islam Ashkhotov, Director of the Information Technology Department of Kavkaz.RF, also confirmed that the lack of updates to foreign cable car control systems carries risks.
 According to him, the ski industry is in dire need of developing domestic analogues of software and systems.

 Earlier it became known that a new cable car will be built across the Oka in Nizhny Novgorod.
 It will include three stations.
 The start of work is scheduled for the second quarter of 2025.
 Construction is scheduled to be completed in a year and a half.